+BIOSTATISTICS

-BIOSTATISTICS (For Bio-Technology only)
+(For Biotechnology only)

+(Open Elective-I)

-Instruction: 3L Hours per week
+Instruction 3 L Hours per week

-Duration: 3 Hours
+Duration of SEE 3 Hours

-End Exam: 60 Marks
+SEE 60 Marks

-CIE: 40 Marks
+CIE 40 Marks

-Credits: 3
+Credits 3

 1. Learn the language and core concepts of Statistics 2.
 Understand basic principles of Random variable and probability function 3.
 Learn the procedure to fit the random phenomenon using Probability distributions 4.
 Understand the concept of testing of hypothesis.
 5. Learn the methods for analyzing data using Analysis of Variance.